 (b) Subject to Section 3(c), Company will pay for Take-out Orders completed by Provider on a weekly basis, subject to change by Company, at its sole discretion, with a minimum of five (5) business days’ notice to Provider ("Payments").
-Payments will be net of Company's Promotion Fee on all Take-out Orders.
-Company will be entitled to a promotion fee on all Take-out Orders equal to [●%] of the pre-tax subtotal for each Take-out Order (the "Promotion Fee").
+Payments will be net of the Company's Promotion Fee on all Take-out Orders.
+The company will be entitled to a promotion fee on all Take-out Orders equal to [●%] of the pre-tax subtotal for each Take-out Order (the "Promotion Fee").

 (c) Should Company be required by Customer to issue a refund or a re-order of any Take-out Order, Provider will bear the full cost of that refund or re-order unless the refund or re-order is due to the gross negligence or willful misconduct of a Courier.